Augists/lace/DOCS.md

 also allows up to 10 parameters.
 The "128" version uses 128 bytes per task and allows up to 14 parameters.

+The "32" version is mainly intended for computers with a 32-byte cache line.
+For most modern computers, the standard version should be sufficient.
+In some cases, even 64 bytes is insufficient for tasks with many parameters and then the "128" version should be used.

-- To use the default version, include `lace.h` and add `lace.c` to your build script.
+- To use the default version, include `lace.h` and add the library `lace::lace` to your targets in CMakeLists.txt.
-- To use the "32" version, include `lace32.h` and add `lace32.c` to your build script.
+- To use the "32" version, include `lace32.h` and add the library `lace::lace32` to your targets.
-- To use the "128" version, include `lace128.h` and add `lace128.c` to your
+- To use the "128" version, include `lace128.h` and add the library `lace::lace128` to your targets.
-  build script.

 ---